Connect with us

 Our mission

-We document & analyze diverse civic science practices to inform, educate, and inspire current and next-generation practitioners, as well as broader publics.
+We document and analyze diverse civic science practices to inform, educate, and inspire.

 Civic science is rapidly growing, but much of it remains below the surface.

-Work at the intersection of science and society is often siloed & scattered across programs, funders, universities, museums, community groups, policy spaces, and independent initiatives.
+Work at the intersection of science and society is often siloed and scattered across programs, funders, universities, museums, community groups, policy spaces, and independent initiatives.

 Our role is to document this work as it unfolds in practice, surfacing lessons that can inform others across the landscape.